OutSystems/docs-product/src/managing-the-applications-lifecycle/secure-the-applications/external-idp/external-idp-configure.md

 app_type: traditional web apps, mobile apps, reactive web apps
 ---

-# Configuring IT Users Authentication with External IdP (OIDC)
+# Configuring IT Users Authentication with External IdP via OpenId Connect

 Before using the **IT Users Authentication with External IdP (OIDC)** feature in the OutSystems platform, you must configure the external IdP.
 The IdP must comply with the [OIDC Protocol](https://openid.net/connect/) and support the [Discovery](https://openid.net/specs/openid-connect-discovery-1_0.html#IssuerDiscovery) feature that defines how clients dynamically discover information about OpenID providers.